 Holidays and vacations can produce some of our most vivid memories, both good and bad.
-Things can go picture-perfect and according to plan—or everything can fall apart in the worst ways.
+Things can go picture-perfect and according to plan, or everything can fall apart in the worst ways.

-For this list, I'm counting family vacation movies as those with a core family at its center, consisting of two members or more.
-Not every title on this list is going to be a wacky comedy with absurd hijinks—some may be terrifying, others may be tearjerkers of the best kind.
+For this list, we're counting family vacation movies as those with a core family at its center, consisting of two members or more—and if it leaves us with poignant memories and stirring lessons, all the better.

-15. Rugrats in Paris: The Movie (2000)
+15. Rugrats in Paris (2000)

 The Rugrats are always on vacation mode in their movies, but their trip to Paris in Rugrats in Paris stands out as the best, which focuses more on the cowardly Chuckie than anything else.